4dn-dcic/tibanna_ff/docs/qc_smaht.rst

 Validation of QC metrics
 ------------------------

 The ``QualityMetric`` (in CGAP this this is called ``QualityMetricGeneric``) item has the property ``overall_quality_status``.
-By default this property is set to ``Pass``.
+By default this property is not set.
 Furthermore, the individual QC metrics, i.e., the ``qc_values`` within the ``QualityMetric`` item that is created by Tibanna based on the QC JSON file decribed above, each have a QC flag that can be ``Pass``, ``Warn`` or ``Fail``.
 No default flag is set.

 Tibanna has the functionality to determine the correct QC flags of individual metrics and the overall QC workflow.
 In order to activate this functionality the appropirate thresholds and rules that are to be used have to be present in the workflow.
 If a QC JSON file is present in the workflow, Tibanna is also looking for the presence of a workflow argument of name ``qc_ruleset`` (type ``parameter``).
-This is a string that encodes a JSON object of the following form
+This is an object of the following form

 ::